Stevieag/stevieag.github.io/_posts/2024-01-16-hacking_to_oscp.markdown

 So, another moron thinking they could be a HACKER.
 As someone passionate about digital security, I\'ve decided to pursue a career and follow along on an exciting journey into the world of ethical hacking.
 My ultimate goal?
 Attaining the Offensive Security Certified Professional (OSCP) certification.
-I’m going to write up my notes and you can follow me on this adventure into cybersecurity, its challenges, and my pursuit of knowledge.
+I\'m going to write up my notes and you can follow me on this adventure into cybersecurity, its challenges, and my pursuit of knowledge.

 ## Introduction

 My intentions are purely ethical (honest guvnor).
 I covered cyber security at university and so this is the next step for me.
 I love digital forensics, started down the route of reverse engineering, played with some other areas but, as with most uni modules, they are quick and high‑level.
-It’s now time to break away from my present area of tech and follow what I really wish to be doing.
+It\'s now time to break away from my present area of tech and follow what I really wish to be doing.
 The genre is wide, as wide as any area of tech.
-I’d like to hit offensive / red team.
+I\'d like to hit offensive / red team.

 ## Why learn hacking?

 Learning hacking isn\'t just about gaining unauthorised access to systems; it\'s about understanding how they work and how to secure them.
 With the increasing frequency and sophistication of cyber‑attacks, ethical hackers play a pivotal role in safeguarding digital landscapes.
-I’d like to be part of that fight‑back, keep people safe and learn.
+I\'d like to be part of that fight‑back, keep people safe and learn.

 ## Getting started

 To kick‑start my journey, I\'m diving into the basics of networking, operating systems, and programming languages.
 Understanding the foundations is key to becoming a proficient ethical hacker.
 I have signed up to the TryHackMe website.
-It’s not cheap but I believe you do need to invest and back yourself at times.
+It\'s not cheap but I believe you do need to invest and back yourself at times.
 I have possibly made a mistake as all guidance seems to point at Hack The Box, but you work with what you have.
-Security wasn’t part of the company I work at when I started, so changing direction is hard, but I have made my intentions clear and have company backing to scratch my itch (as long as I keep doing my existing job).
+Security wasn\'t part of the company I work at when I started, so changing direction is hard, but I have made my intentions clear and have company backing to scratch my itch (as long as I keep doing my existing job).

 ## Learning resources

-A couple of books I’ve been advised to look at:
+A couple of books I\'ve been advised to look at:

 ### Books

 - *Hacking: The Art of Exploitation* by Jon Erickson
-- *Metasploit: The Penetration Tester’s Guide* by David Kennedy
+- *Metasploit: The Penetration Tester\'s Guide* by David Kennedy

 ### Online platforms